getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 The final result (as of August 26th, 2024) is here:

 https://github.com/getsentry/sentry/pull/76209/

+TODO: Link to the actual file, or paste the source.

 It looks a little different from the original (different how), but the core bits are still there.
 Probably this should accept a forward ref in the future, to give control over the element inside?
 Anyway thanks for reading!